TOP

 Contributors and Detractors

-• On a sector basis, the top three contributors to relative performance were consumer discretionary and information technology (IT) due to stock selection and materials due to an underweight allocation.
-The top three detractors were industrials, communication services and health care due to stock selection.
+• On a sector basis, the top three contributors to relative performance were information technology (IT) due to an overweight allocation, health care and real estate due to stock selection.
+The top three detractors were industrials due to stock selection, financials due to an overweight allocation and energy due to stock selection.

 Outlook